What exactly is IMO?

 Experience has show that the treaties adopted by IMO represent an extremely high standard and their acceptability can be shown by the fact that many of them are now almost universal in their coverage.
 SOLAS, for example, has been accepted by more than 162 countries and covers all but a fraction of the world merchant fleet.

 How much does IMO cost?

 IMO is a bargain.
-It is one of the smallest agencies in the United Nations system, both in terms of staff numbers (just 300 permanent staff) and budget.
-The total budget for the 2010-2011 biennium is £61,151,200.
+It is one of the smallest agencies in the United Nations system, both in terms of staff numbers (just 265 permanent staff) and budget.
+The IMO Assembly in 2013 approved a budget of £64,304,000 for 2014 to 2015.

 The IMO budget is unique for another reason.
 Costs are shared between the 170 Member States primarily in proportion to the size of each one's fleet of merchant ships.
 The biggest fleets in the world are currently operated by Panama and Liberia and so they pay the biggest share of IMO's budget.